hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 ### Business or Agent able to submit End of Period Statement through software

 This is the process that allows the customer to finalise the profit or loss for any one source of business income.
-An EOPS must be completed for each source of business income the taxpayer has (just as, the current Income Tax process for the SA103 and 105 schedules) so, for example, if a customer has one self-employment business and one property business they will have to complete two EOPS.
+An EOPS must be completed for each source of business income the taxpayer has (just as the current Income Tax process for the SA103, SA105 and SA106 schedules) so, for example, if a customer has one self-employment business and one property business they will have to complete two EOPS.

 EOPS relates to the accounting period or basis period for each source of business income and cannot be completed before the end of that period.
 Customers can complete their EOPS at any point after the end of the accounting period and do not have to wait until the 31 January deadline.
 We would like to encourage this behaviour where possible as it helps customers manage their business income in line with the business accounts.
 However, the deadline to complete is 31 January, Year 2.